jramosss/juakoto/README.md

 * Taria bueno hacer una pagina para el bot no? asi de paso aprendo un poco de front ahi bien sukiii
 * I should reaaaaly migrate to yt oficial api
 * Each server should have its own queue
 * Align the image of this readme
+* When u try to enqueue a playlist before actually playing a song it doesnt play anything
+* When u shuffle the queue, u lose the first song, if u re playing song no 2 and shuffle, now the song no 2 is other, but the previous song keeps playing
+* Make bot server deafen himself.